alexmy21/k-octopus-processors/README.md

 # k-octopus-processors
 Project that holds all processors.
-After implementing functional repository it would be replaced with more individual projects for each single processor or groups close related.
+After implementing functional repository it would be replaced with more individual projects for each single processor or groups of close related.